The-Marcy-Lab-School/problem-set-x-trees/README.md

 **3. What is a binary tree and how does it differ from a regular tree?**

-  Generally, a tree is a structure that contains a set of nodes and pointers caleld edges to connect to the child nodes.
+  Generally, a tree is a structure that contains a set of nodes and pointers called edges to connect to the child nodes.
 There's a number of differences between the two that woud warrant them being different data structures.
 First, is the amount of child node that each leaf has an edge pointing to.
 A tree is a tree that the nodes can have any amount of children.
 In contrast to in binary trees, which each node can have at most two nodes.
 Next, is that in a binary tree there are only two subtree's, the left and right subtree.
 While, a normal tree can hold any number of children or none at all.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.
 1. **_A List of List:_** Implement a binary tree as a list of lists.
 Name your function `BinaryTreeList`.
 Be sure to implement `insert_right` and `insert_left`.

 2. **Implement a Binary True:** Implement a binary tree class using nodes and references.
 Instances of `BinaryTree` should have the following methods available to them: